cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-an extension is unknown to a generic encoder or decoder, data items using that extension can be passed to or from the application by representing them at the interface to the application within the basic generic data model, i.e., as generic values of a simple type or generic tags.
+an extension is unknown to a generic encoder or decoder, data items using that extension can be passed to or from the application by representing them at the interface to the application within the basic generic data model, i.e., as generic simple values or generic tags.

 In other words, the basic generic data model is stable as defined in